 Cold water immersion

 From jumping in the sea to a cold shower, when we immerse the body in cold water, the shock of this lower temperature stimulates many of the body’s essential systems and helps kickstart our body into action.
 Regular cold water immersion can also benefit the mind-body connection; promoting a greater sense of wellbeing, boosting energy and mood.
 We have outlined a number of benefits that this simple and effective technique can have.
 Try incorporating it into your morning shower - starting with a 30 second burst of cold water - the key is to breathe calmly and deeply throughout and try and relax your muscles.
-If you are lucky to live near open water swimming locations, try getting into regular habits of immersing the body in oceans, rivers or lakes for that intense body boost all year round.
+If you are lucky to live near clean open water swimming locations, try gently immersing yourself for that intense body boost all year round.

 When we immerse the body in cold water, our hearts are forced to pump harder and more efficiently, sending blood to surround our vital organs whilst supplying every part of our body with oxygen and essential nutrients.
 Good circulation is key to our overall health, so this is a good addition alongside regular exercise and a nutritious, balanced diet which are both key factors for optimum circulation health.